deckhouse/virtualization/docs/USER_GUIDE.md

 You can attach disks and images to a virtual machine.
 They are described as block devices (BlockDevices).

-Two attachment methods are available:

-- Static attachment: Devices are listed in the VM specification at creation or start and form the initial configuration.
-- Dynamic attachment (hotplug): Attaching and detaching devices to or from a running VM without a reboot.
-This can be done either by changing the `.spec.blockDeviceRefs` list or by using the [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) resource.

 Block device types and access modes:

 | Block device type                                                          | Comment                                                     |